scalar-labs/scalardb/docs/api-guide.md

 ## Transactional API

-This section explains how to execute transactional operations in Scalar DB.
+This section explains how to execute transactional operations with Transactional API in Scalar DB.

 ### Get a DistributedTransactionManager instance